Monteverde, Costa Rica

 For the first ten years, the only visitors were scientists and bird-watchers.

 They’ve been constructed like this to support the popularity of the park – and, of course, to keep your feet dry in such a wet environment.

-Beautiful Costa Rican Wilderness
+A Beautiful Costa Rican Wilderness

 While the reserve lacked much visible mammal wildlife during our visit, the plant & insect diversity was incredible.
 This part of Costa Rica is a balm for the senses.
 It’s a beautiful, meditative way to spend a morning.

 Here and there, splashes of color too: a blue bird glimpsed as it darts past, a bright red mushroom pokes out of the branch-strewn green forest floor.

-Best Time To Visit Monteverde
+Getting To Monteverde

 From Juan Santamaria Airport in Alajuela, the best place to catch the Monteverde Costa Rica bus is to take a taxi to the Villa Bonita bus station – otherwise, you’ll need to head into the city centre.